 Sub Boards and Committees are appointed where necessary with specific delegated responsibilities including, in the case of Sub Boards, the ability to pass resolutions of a non policy nature.
 The Chief Executive is a member of the Board, both Sub Boards, the Governance Committee and by virtue of her office is ex-officio on all other Committees.
 The Grand Master is a member of the Board and Fraternal Board and by virtue of his office is ex-officio on all other Committees.

-Those Sub Boards and Committees in existence in 2023 were:
+Those Sub Boards and Committees in existence in 2024 were:

-Audit, Risk and
+Audit, Risk andPeter Darragh(Chairman)Compliance Committee:David Ogden(MNED)Karen Rose(MNED)

-Compliance Committee:Peter Darragh

-David Ogden(Chairman)

-(MNED)